daviddoswell/daviddoswell/README.md

 -->

 - 🎧 I'm an iOS Engineer, writer, and runner, interested in consumer apps
+- 💇‍♂️ I’m the founder of [Maneuvo](https://apps.apple.com/us/app/maneuvo/id6739608378), an AI-powered image analyzer for men
 - 👨🏾‍💻 I’m the creator of [Beginner Swift](https://www.beginnerswift.com), a newsletter on Swift and SwiftUI
 - 🦸 I help out at [Assemble](https://assemblepgh.org/), most recently helping students build AI stuff
 - 🗣️ Ask me about longevity, espresso, Emerson, Byron, Chopin, Deutsch